ymahajan/geode/README.md

 ## <a name="concepts"></a>Main Concepts and Components

-_Caches_ are an abstraction that describe a node in an Apache Geode distributed system.
+_Caches_ are an abstraction that describes a node in an Apache Geode distributed system.

 Within each cache, you define data _regions_.
 Data regions are analogous to